awsdocs/aws-systems-manager-user-guide/doc_source/patch-manager-about-aws-runpatchbaselineassociation.md

 Like the `AWS-RunPatchBaseline` document, `AWS-RunPatchBaselineAssociation` performs patching operations on instances for both security related and other types of updates\.
 You can also use the document `AWS-RunPatchBaselineAssociation` to apply patches for both operating systems and applications\. \(On Windows Server, application support is limited to updates for applications released by Microsoft\.\)

 This document supports Amazon Elastic Compute Cloud \(Amazon EC2\) instances for Linux, macOS, and Windows Server\.
-It does not support non\-EC2 nodes, such as on\-premises servers and virtual machines \(VMs\) in a hybrid environment\.
+It does not support non\-EC2 nodes, such as on\-premises servers and virtual machines \(VMs\), in a hybrid environment\.
 The document will perform the appropriate actions for each platform, invoking a Python module on Linux and macOS instances, and a PowerShell module on Windows instances\.

 `AWS-RunPatchBaselineAssociation`, however, differs from `AWS-RunPatchBaseline` in the following ways:
 + `AWS-RunPatchBaselineAssociation` is intended for use primarily with State Manager associations created using [Quick Setup](systems-manager-quick-setup.md), a capability of AWS Systems Manager\.
 Specifically, when you use the Quick Setup Host Management configuration type, if you choose the option **Scan instances for missing patches daily**, the system uses `AWS-RunPatchBaselineAssociation` for the operation\.